karthikeyanVK/mongo-keda-scaler/README.md

 # KEDA example

-This repository consists of everything you need to setup simple Kubernetes cluster and demonstrate usage of KEDA redis and mysql scalers.
+This repository consists of everything you need to setup simple Kubernetes cluster and demonstrate usage of KEDA mongo scalers.
 For more samples check https://github.com/kedacore/samples

 The included `helper` provides an easy way to perform both 0 -> n and n -> 0 scalings.

 ## Create cluster
 The deployment consists of 4 components:
-- MySQL instance
-- Redis instance
+- Mongo instance
 - Dummy pod that will be scaled up and down
 - App service that provides some helper methods
 ```sh